mxsjoberg/michaelsjoberg.com/public/posts/projects-graveyard.md

 Adventures of Puffy was my first successful attempt at creating a game.
 It was a flappy bird-type of game that just goes on forever.
 It was available on iOS for a while, but automatically removed from stores later due to inactivity.

 ![puffy.png](/images/puffy.png)

-*Note also the name used: FrozenFork.
-I still use this today as DBA for Terminal at [terminal.frozenfork.com](https://terminal.frozenfork.com)*

 ## <a name="clusterly" class="anchor"></a> [Clusterly](#clusterly)